Skip to main content

 Indiana University School of Medicine

 "I have known that I hoped to someday become a physician for as long as I can remember.
-Ultimately, it was my deep connection to my grandparents, all of whom I unfortunately lost towards the end of high school, that drove me to develop a strong interest in Geriatrics, and after a few particularly poignant patient/family experiences throughout my residency, my heart started pulling me towards Palliative Care as well."
+Ultimately, it was my deep connection to my grandparents, all of whom I unfortunately lost towards the end of high school, that drove me to develop a strong interest in geriatrics, and after a few particularly poignant patient/family experiences throughout my residency, my heart started pulling me towards palliative care as well."

-Read Bio Mary C. Christy, MD
+Read Bio

 Testimonials

-“…the year I spent in this program was the most enlightening (and most fun) year of my career to date.
+“The year I spent in this program was the most enlightening (and most fun) year of my career to date.
 I chose this program due to its outstanding faculty and its culture of compassionate, patient-centered care, and it was everything I’d hoped for and more.
 There are so many opportunities to form meaningful connections with patients and families, and the faculty and staff are wonderfully warm and supportive.
 I learned a lot medically/academically, but even more importantly, this fellowship helped me to grow personally/emotionally/spiritually and prepared me well for the next phase of my career as a full-time palliative medicine specialist.”

-“Eskenazi is a wonderful home base for the fellowship, exhibiting a culture of service to the community that is truly inspiring.”
+“Eskenazi Hospital is a wonderful home base for the fellowship, exhibiting a culture of service to the community that is truly inspiring.”

 “PalliTalk conference in Madison was exceptional, primarily for its stated purpose to further develop communication skills, though also for networking with peers in the palliative care world and building camaraderie with my co-fellows.”